|Australian Harness Racing Rules 21-89||

 (2) A person who fails to comply with sub rule (1) is guilty of an offence.

-41. (1) A horse entered to race at a meeting shall be at the racecourse at which the meeting is to be conducted sixty minutes before the scheduled start time of the race or such other time as determined by the Controlling Body.
+41. (1) A horse entered to race at a meeting shall be within the stabling area of the race course at which the meeting is to be conducted 60 minutes before the scheduled start time of the race or such other time as determined by the Controlling Body.

 (2) Once present in accordance with sub-rule (1), a horse shall remain within the stabling area until it has completed its racing engagement unless otherwise approved by the Stewards.